PacktPublishing/Graph-Machine-Learning/docker/README.md

 	 graph-machine-learning:latest
 ```

 to start the image.
+Please make sure that the data folder can be written by the Docker image.
 We suggest to use the default port 8888 for the `<port>`.
 This will start a Jupyter server which should be locally accessible at `[http://localhost:8888](http://localhost:8888)` (or change the port accordingly).

 ## For Developers